Norton Rose Fulbright LLP

 Clemens Rübel is a lawyer in our Munich office, focusing on patent infringement and nullity actions.

 Clemens is very familiar with the particular requirements and preferences of the patent courts in Düsseldorf, Mannheim, Munich, Frankfurt and Hamburg.
-This is of great benefit to clients in preliminary injunction proceedings, as these proceedings primarily depend on the practices of individual courts.
 He also conducts oppositions at the European Patent Office and the German Patent and Trademark Office.

-Among Clemens’ clients are leading international companies, as well as innovative medium-sized enterprises.
-His practice includes appearing in court, for example, in the high profile cases Micron v Rambus (SDRAMs), Apple v Trekstor (MP3-players), MedImmune v Novartis (Ranibizumab), Terumo v B.Braun (IV catheters), ChevronPhillips v BASF (block copolymers), ConocoPhillips v Voith (turbines for liquefying gas), Salomon and Atomic v Tecnica (ski boots).
+He has appeared in court in the following high profile cases: MIT v Generis (3D Printing); Micron v Rambus (SDRAMs); Apple v Trekstor (MP3-players); MedImmune v Novartis (Ranibizumab); Harvard and Oxford Nanopore Technologies v Pacific Biosciences (characterisation of gene sequences); Terumo v B.Braun (IV catheters); ChevronPhillips v BASF (block copolymers); ConocoPhillips v Voith (turbines for liquefying gas); and Salomon and Atomic v Tecnica (ski boots).

-In addition to patent law, Clemens focuses on design law, competition law and license rights.
+In addition to patent law, Clemens focuses on the new German Trade Secrets Act 2019, employee invention law, design law, competition law and license rights.
 His forensic experience proves beneficial in out-of-court activities such as freedom-to-operate opinions or when supporting our M&A teams in transactions.

-Clemens also gives presentations on topics such as unitary patent and Unified Patent Court, SEPs, preliminary injunctions, scope of protection, contributory patent infringement and utility models.
-He is also involved in training the future Unified Patent Court judges.
+Clemens regularly presents on topics such as SEPs, preliminary injunctions, scope of protection, contributory patent infringement and utility models.

-Clemens studied law at the Universities of Regensburg (Germany), Trieste (Italy) and Edinburgh (UK).
-Before joining us in 2014, he was for six years partner at a renowned European IP boutique.
-He is admitted as a German qualified lawyer.
-A German native speaker, he also speaks fluent English and Italian and has a good level of French.
+He studied law at the Universities of Regensburg (Germany), Trieste (Italy) and Edinburgh (UK).
+Before joining us in 2014, he was partner at a renowned European IP boutique for six years.
+He is listed in the 2020 edition of Germany's Best Lawyers in the field of intellectual property law.

 May 10, 2019